gabyx/Githooks/README.md

 Also, as mentioned above, all hook executions can be bypassed with a non-empty value in the `$GITHOOKS_DISABLE` environment variable.

-> See the documentation of the command line helper tool on its [docs page](https://github.com/rycus86/githooks/blob/master/docs/cli/command-line-tool.md)!

 ### Installing or Removing Run-Wrappers

 You can install and uninstall run-wrappers inside a repository with [`git hooks install`](docs/cli/git_hooks_install.md).